mxklb/multilang/README.md

         updateTranslationParameter('number', 7.5);
     }
 ```
-Note: Per default the _custom.js_ will be loaded automatically as final script during _multilang_'s initialisation `initLanguages()`.
-To manually load _custom.js_ at a later point in runtime one can set `var loadCustomjs = false`.
+Note: _custom.js_ will be loaded automatically as final script during _multilang_'s initialisation `initLanguages()`.
+To manually load _custom.js_ at a later point in runtime set `var loadCustomjs = false`.
 Now your're in control when to initialize your `translateCustomTexts()` customizations.

 ## License
 This code is licensed under MIT.
 See LICENSE file for further informations about this.